lslezak/vscode-bug-id/README.md

 want to delete an API token then use an empty value.
 To delete all stored API tokens select the "_Delete all API tokens_" option.

-⚠️ _Note: Although the API tokens are stored securely you should still be careful which applications or extensions you install on your machine.
-A malicious app could still access any stored data on your machine._ ⚠️
+_Although the API tokens are stored securely you should still be careful which applications or extensions you install on your machine.
+A malicious app could still access any stored data on your machine._

-> [!NOTE]
 > Before uninstalling the extension it is recommended to delete all stored API
 > keys.
 If you do not use the API keys elsewhere then it is also recommended to
 > revoke or delete them in the respective systems.